vishipayyallore/speaker-series-2023/dotnet-6-on-aws/SageMaker_Canvas_S1/README.md

 > 1. Create new model
 > 1. Build the Model
 > 1. Analyze the Model
-> 1. Predict the Model
+> 1. Perform Prediction using the Model
 > 1. SUMMARY / RECAP / Q&A
 > 1. What is next ?